Strivin0311/ads-learning/modeling/planning_and_control/planning/graph_based.md

 # Graph-based Planning
-*Here's some resources about Graph-based Planning*
+*Here're some resources about Graph-based Planning*

 Intros:
 * The graph-based planning algorithms often involve transforming the driving environment into a grid or graph and finding the optimal path using algorithms such as A* or Dijkstra's.
 Nodes in the graph represent possible vehicle states, and edges represent feasible transitions between states.
 This is one of the oldest and most widely used approaches in path planning.